 I spoke with a staff member and they said the 600-seat lounge fills up with the evening Qantas flights to Sydney, Melbourne and Brisbane, as well as two Cathay Pacific services to Hong Kong around midnight and a British Airways A380 service to London Heathrow.
-They said it runs at about 80% capacity from 11am to 1pm and 9pm to 11pm.
+They said it runs at about 80% capacity from 11am-1pm and 9-11pm.

-As I had 3:40pm departure, I was in the lounge from 1 to 3pm and the whole time it was only at about 10-30% capacity.
+As I had mid-afternoon departure, I was in the lounge from 1-3pm and the whole time it was only at about 10-30% capacity.

 The lounge’s design tone is sleek and modern, with a very cool communal fireplace and central atrium for natural light.